galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 {: .hands_on}

-The fields of the BAM file can be better explained at section 1.4 of [the SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf), but we will summarize the main fields of interest here:
+The fields of the BAM file can be better explained at section 1.4 of [the SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf), but we will summarise the main fields of interest here:

 * `SRR568..._GCATTC_CTTCGT`: The *readname* appended by `_`, the cell barcode, another `_`, and then the UMI barcode.
 * `16`: The FLAG value

-> ### {% icon question %} What does the FLAG value of 16 tell us about this read?
+> ### {% icon question %} What does the alignment flag value of 16 tell us about this read?
 >
 >   <!-- TODO This information needs to be integrated into an actual tool -->
 >   We can interactively see what the different FLAG values mean by feeding values into the SAM specification to the [Picard web tool](https://broadinstitute.github.io/picard/explain-flags.html)